ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Authorisation response

-The AS responds with an Authorization Response to each request, containing claims, as defined in Section 5.8.2 of {{I-D.ietf-ace-oauth-authz}} and Section 3.2 of {{I-D.ietf-ace-key-groupcomm}} with the following additions:
+The AS responds with an Authorization Response to each request, containing claims, as defined in Section 5.8.2 of {{RFC9200}} and Section 3.2 of {{I-D.ietf-ace-key-groupcomm}} with the following additions:

 *  The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the joining node in the Authorization Request.
 In such a case, the second element of each scope entry MUST be present, and specifies the set of roles that the joining node is actually authorized to take in for that scope entry, encoded as specified in {{auth-request}}.